 SASS Academic Excellence Gala Celebrates MSU Student-Athletes

-20th annual gala honors success in the classroom and community.
+Twenty-first annual gala honors success in the classroom and community.

-Jasper Koenen of the men's tennis team was the winner of the Gwendolyn Norrell Community Service & Leadership Award.
+For the second consecutive year, Jasper Koenen of the men's tennis team was the winner of the Gwendolyn Norrell Community Service & Leadership Award.
 The award is presented to the student-athlete who best exemplifies the goals of the PACT (Putting Athletes and Community Together) program, excelling in the field of community service and outreach.

 The Scholar-Athlete Awards were presented to the individual from each team who has reached at least junior academic status, has received a minimum of one varsity letter, and while meeting these requirements, maintains the highest cumulative grade point average on their team.